 Composer Alex Baranowski’s music – a soundscape of mechanical, metallic measures, with a resonant and emotional melody layered on top – is ruthlessly repetitive yet startlingly effective.
 Primarily evoking the monotony of the Ministry of Truth, the pulsating rhythms then seem to echo the throbs of the two lovers’ hearts as their romance heats up.
 The visuals (an unsettling giant eye staring down and periodically blinking at the dancers and the audience; various short clips of animated text) add to the intensity, ensuring we are thoroughly immersed in Winston’s struggle.

 As 1984 so readily illustrates, freedom is difficult.
 Still, it is only through freedom that we get creativity and can really be true to ourselves.
-This notion is something that – let’s face it – everyone needs a nudge to remember from time to time.
+This notion is something that everyone needs a nudge to remember from time to time.

-> Northern Ballet will perform 1984 live in Edinburgh, Southampton and London between March and May 2016.
-For tour dates and information on how to book visit http://northernballet.com/1984.
+Northern Ballet will perform 1984 live in Edinburgh, Southampton and London between March and May 2016.
+For tour dates and booking details visit the Northern Ballet website.

 This review is also featured on Total MK.